Santa Marta páramo: Fauna

 Endemic mammals include subspecies of the red brocket (Mazama americana carrikeri), and the cougar (Puma concolor bangsi).

 Endangered amphibians include Atelopus arsyecue, Guajira stubfoot toad (Atelopus carrikeri) and Boulenger's backpack frog (Cryptobatrachus boulengeri).

 Birds include the Andean condor (Vultur gryphus), rufous-collared sparrow (Zonotrichia capensis) and Jameson's snipe (Gallinago jamesoni).

-Endangered birds include the Santa Marta bush tyrant (Myiotheretes pernix) and black-backed thornbill (Ramphomicron dorsale).
+Endangered birds include the Santa Marta bush tyrant (Myiotheretes pernix), Santa Marta wren (Troglodytes monticola), and black-backed thornbill (Ramphomicron dorsale).

 Status

 The World Wide Fund for Nature gives a status of "Relatively Stable/Intact".

 The páramo is expanding as the Andean forest at lower levels is cleared and the glaciers recede in the upper areas.

 The ecoregion is protected by the Sierra Nevada de Santa Marta National Park.

 The growing populations of Kogi, Arsario and Arhuaco indigenous people have reserves that cover parts of the páramo and have special rights within the park.

 They graze large herds of cattle and sheep up to elevations of 3800 m, and hunt cougars and condors to protect their livestock.

 They extract wood for fuel and building.

 In the subpáramo they have expanded the scrublands by burning and grow potatoes and onions.

 These changes reduce biodiversity, change the balance of vegetation and increase erosion.